TomoGuide/TomoGuide.github.io/docs/03-tutorial/01-scipion-preprocessing/index.md

 - Partially or fully blacked out
 - Blurred because motion correction was not sufficient

-In our case we remove them manually, but be aware that some software offer automated tilt curation based on the result of motion correction and the "darkness-level" of the tilts (for example AreTomo)
+In our case, we remove them manually, but be aware that some software offers automated tilt curation based on the result of motion correction and the "darkness-level" of the tilts (for example AreTomo)

 In Scipion, you can open the output TiltSeries created by the motioncorr job by just double-clicking on it.